enriquenc/printf/README.md

 Some also propose to recall this string without printing it.
 In short, undeniably, printf is a vital function.

-I has recode this function, using my libft (https://github.com/enriquenc/libft).
+I recoded this function, using my libft (https://github.com/enriquenc/libft).

 Managed the following conversions: sSpdDioOuUxXcC.